-At her retail shop on First Street in downtown Mount Vernon, at her store in the Bellis Fair Mall in Bellingham, at her production kitchen and at fortechocolates.com, patrons can choose among handcrafted caramels, more than a dozen different chocolate bars, bark, macarons and an assortment of truffles.
-Along with the classics like dark chocolate, milk chocolate, Neugebauer also crafts cherry almond, lemon pepper and balsamic fig truffles.
+At her retail shop on First Street in downtown Mount Vernon, at her store in the Bellis Fair Mall in Bellingham, at her production kitchen, and at fortechocolates.com, patrons can choose among handcrafted caramels, more than a dozen different chocolate bars, bark, macarons and an assortment of truffles.
+Along with the classics like dark chocolate, and milk chocolate, Neugebauer also crafts cherry almonds, lemon pepper, and balsamic fig truffles.

 At the top of her game as an artisan—she’s been named one of the 10 top chocolatiers in the world—she’s begun to think about her legacy.